William & Harry’s Sound Relief Message to Disaster Victims

 The Princes’ video message follows the royal family’s support of the bushfire appeal; with both Queen Elizabeth and Princess Anne donating to the fund, as well as Princess Anne attending the memorial service held on February 22nd in Melbourne.
 William and Harry also showed their support on February 24th, when they arrived at the Australian High Commission in London wearing yellow ribbons to sign the condolence book.

-Tagged Australia, British Commonwealth, Concert, Music, Natural Disaster, Prince Harry, The Duke of Cambridge.
+Tagged Australia, Concert, Music, Natural Disaster, Prince Harry of Wales, The Duke of Cambridge.